Your Future Your Super (YFYS) Superannuation Legislation

-From 1 November 2021, you will be stapled to one super account and will take this account with you from job to job, unless you actively choose a different super fund.
+You are stapled to one super account and will take this account with you from job to job, unless you actively choose a different super fund.

 When you start a new job, your employer will give you a Choice of Fund form to nominate your super fund.
 Unless you give your employer the completed Choice of Fund form (PDF) to nominate your super fund, your employer must search for your stapled super fund account via the ATO and manually update their payroll system with your super fund details.
 This means that your super payments will be automatically deposited into one of your existing super accounts.

 The aim of this new law is to limit the number of super accounts that you have in order to maximise your retirement savings.
 But this new legislation could also have serious implications for you if you work in the building and construction industry as not all super funds provide the right insurances for working in a hazardous occupation.